Shayros/world_development_explorer/wdx_analysis.md

-# Women in the workplace contribute to a higher GDP
+# The increase of women in the workplace drives an increase in GDP

 **Author**: Shaimar R. González Morales